 It can store any information because molecules in the clusters can be connected in various structures.
-Experiments have shown that the configuration of molecules changes very easy and quickly depending on the impact on it.
+Experiments have shown that the configuration of molecules changes very easily and quickly depending on the impact on it.

 The most interesting is that as soon as the structure of a single cluster changes, all the other ones change accordingly.
 The information is transmitted almost instantaneously.

-In turn, scientists from the U.S. found that clusters take the form of “Platonic solids” such as tetrahedron, hexahedron, octahedron, dodecahedron and icosahedron.
+In turn, scientists from the U.S. found that clusters take the form of “Platonic solids” such as tetrahedron, hexahedron, octahedron, dodecahedron, and icosahedron.
 It can be said that water is a liquid crystal because its molecules always have the correct geometric shape.